 A Kerala speciality - Raw bananas cooked with ground coconut and yogurt and tempered .an interesting South Indian recipe, Kaalan is a dish made with banana, yoghurt and coconut.
-It is a lunch and dinner recipe made especially on occasions like Onam in Kerala.
-Try out this traditional easy recipe for your loved ones!

 The highly developed and sensitive palates of the Tamilians are well chronicled in the Sangam classics.
 They believe that food should ideally cater to all the six tastes - bitter, pungent, sweet, salty, sour and astringent.

 Tamil Nadu has a wide variety of delicious food both for the vegetarians as well as the non-vegetarians, though most of it is made of grains, lentils, rice and vegetables.
 Spices are added to give a distinctive taste.
 Rice has been the staple diet of the Tamilians, an inculcated habit, due to the large-scale cultivation of the crop in the state.

 Chettinad cuisine, a speciality in Tamil Nadu, is famous for its hot and spicy non-vegetarian food.
 A part of the Mudaliar community is non-vegetarians and its cuisine is delightfully spicy without being too hot.
 Wet masalas are generally used, the main ingredients being fresh coconut paste and ground ginger-garlic.

 Prep Time : 11-15 minutes

 Cook time : 26-30 minutes